Care of Rabbits

 Rabbits do best in pairs, as they are social animals.
 A male and female together (both neutered) are usually the most compatible.

 There are many commercial types of pellets available in pet and feed stores, but they are not all created equal, and many were designed for meat rabbits (to cause rapid weight gain) who are not expected to live a long life.
 Some are alfalfa based, which we do not recommend for adult rabbits.
 We strongly recommend Oxbow brand pellets as this company has consistently been the leader in pet rabbit (and guinea pig, rat, etc) nutrition research.
 Their products are made with consistent high quality ingredients.
-These pellets are available for sale at our clinic.
 We recommend a timothy based pellet called Oxbow Adult Rabbit for adult rabbits (over 8 months of age) because the alfalfa is too rich as mentioned before.
 Growing, pregnant or sick rabbits (or rabbits that have trouble maintaining their weight) should have the Oxbow Young Rabbit pellets in unlimited amounts(these are alfalfa based, which is OK for young growing rabbits).
 Pellets should be as fresh as possible (as refusal to eat rancid pellets can be a common cause of inappetence in rabbits).
 You may wish to refrigerate your pellets to keep them fresher.

 Fresh water should be offered daily, either in a drop bottle or a heavy ceramic dish that cannot be overturned easily.
 Clean the water bottles several times a week.